Jean-Louis Aubert

 Key tracks

-Un Autre Monde — This 1984 Téléphone anthem remains a staple of French rock radio and a defining song of the era.
+Un Autre Monde — This 1984 Téléphone anthem remains a definitive song of the era, capturing a generation's desire for change.

-Alter Ego — This 2005 hit from the album Idéal Standard demonstrated his continued relevance and chart power in the new millennium.
+Alter Ego — This 2005 hit from the album Idéal Standard showcased his mature songwriting and earned a gold certification.